-You should always clean out the ash in your grill.
-A pile of ash left on the grill can collect moisture, and ash plus moisture can equal a cement-like substance that can become your biggest challenge to cleaning your grill—if you can manage to clean it out at all.
+In addition to cleaning the cooking surfaces, clean out the ash in a charcoal grill after each use.
+A pile of ash left on the grill can collect moisture, and ash plus moisture can equal a cement-like substance that's a monster to remove.

 To make quick work ash cleanup, keep a metal (not plastic or anything combustible) bucket with a lid next to the grill, and dump the ashes and spent coals into it when everything has cooled down.